-My book, Dismantling the Racism Machine: A Manual and Toolbox, will be available in late November 2017 from Routledge.
+My book, Dismantling the Racism Machine: A Manual and Toolbox, is available from Routledge.

 This book serves as an accessible, introductory, and interdisciplinary guide to race and racism, with tools for action aimed at students, educators, and the general public.
 It’s available from Amazon here.